Stripe vs PayPal vs Apple Pay for WordPress

 The payment gateways you choose have the potential to impact your overall sales and revenue.
 Many customers will prefer to use gateways they know, so opting for the most popular option – or using several of them – can be a smart move to maximize your earnings.

 WPEngine enables you to accept payments on your site however you like and helps you create a fully-realized digital experience for your customers.
-To learn more, check out our hosting plans!
+To learn more, check out our WordPress hosting and our flexible hosting plans!